awsdocs/amazon-opensearch-service-developer-guide/doc_source/security-iam-serverless.md

 To access Amazon OpenSearch Serverless data\-plane APIs and OpenSearch Dashboards from the browser, you need to add two IAM permissions for collection resources\.
 These permissions are `aoss:APIAccessAll` and `aoss:DashboardsAccessAll`\.

 **Note**
-Starting May 10, 2023, Amazon OpenSearch Serverless requires these two new IAM permissions for collection resources\.
-The `aoss:APIAccessAll` permission allows data\-plane access \(to be distinguished from control\-place access\), and the `aoss:DashboardsAccessAll` permission allows OpenSearch Dashboards from the browser\.You must complete this action by May 9, 2023\.
-Failure to add the two new IAM permissions will result in a 403 error starting May 10\.
+Starting May 10, 2023, OpenSearch Serverless requires these two new IAM permissions for collection resources\.
+The `aoss:APIAccessAll` permission allows data\-plane access \(to be distinguished from control\-place access\), and the `aoss:DashboardsAccessAll` permission allows OpenSearch Dashboards from the browser\.
+Failure to add the two new IAM permissions will result in a 403 error\.

 This example policy allows a user to access data\-plane APIs for a specified collection in their account, and access OpenSearch Dashboards for all collections in their account\.